-The draft Secondary Plan earmarks a post-secondary campus for university/college uses alongside the Mattamy National Cycling Centre (MNCC) velodrome.
+The Secondary Plan accommodates a post-secondary campus alongside the Mattamy National Cycling Centre (MNCC) velodrome.
 The post -secondary campus comprises the 'Innovation Campus' and 'Innovation Neighbourhood' designations.

 As well as providing for the establishment of major university and college facilities the 'Innovation Campus' designation accommodates the existing MNCC velodrome and a future transit hub.
 This area allows for future expansion of the University and College and provides flexibility for emerging program needs.
-University and College uses are related to the teaching, research and academic activities; facilities for administration; and accessory residential, commercial and recreational uses.
+University and College uses are related to the teaching, research and academic activities; facilities for administration; and ancillary residential, commercial and recreational uses.
 A Campus Master Plan will guide development within the lands designated 'Innovation Campus.'
 A minimum and maximum density would not apply to these lands.